On budget in a dorm

 Two colleges on the north end of town offer lodgings from May through mid-August.

-Lakehead University offers pleasant single rooms with mini-fridges for $35-$40 and doubles for $55.
+Lakehead University offers pleasant single and double rooms with mini-fridges.
 Bathrooms are shared, and there's a shared living area with a kitchenette and large flat-screen TV.

 Chicago can be very expensive in summer, so campus housing is an especially good deal.